loneboarder/p5.experience.js/README.md

 uxElement('shape', x, y, w, h)
 ```

-This functions creates an new object, 'shape' controls drawing and input detection.
+This function creates a new object, 'shape' controls drawing and input detection.

 The following shapes are supported:
   * *rectangle (rect)*